Ndman99/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that sets the permission to the file hello to others only
+a script that sets the mode of the file hello to -rwxr-x-wx